Refresh your kitchen with a DIY backsplash

 • Replace your appliances and cookware, and restore the power to your electrical outlets.

-• To maintain your backsplash, wipe it down occasionally with a kitchen or glass non-acidic cleaner to keep it looking great.
+• To maintain your backsplash, wipe it down occasionally with a non-acidic kitchen or glass cleaner.